-records.

-disseminand plan When activated, the Planning Section is responsible for collecting, evaluating and nating information needed to measure the size, scope and seriousness of an incident nating appropriate incident management activities.
-Duties may include: Assisting the Incident Commander in the collection and evaluation of information about an incident as it develops, assisting with ongoing planning efforts and maintaining the incident time log.
-Documenting all activities.
-4 4.
-Logistics Section securing for incid facilitati in an exi When activated, the Logistics Section supports incident management operations by and providing needed personnel, equipment, facilities, resources and services required lent resolution; coordinating personnel; assembling and deploying volunteer teams; and ing communication among incident responders.
-This function may involve a major role tended incident.
-Additional responsibilities include: Establishing and overseeing communications center and activities during an incident (two-way radio, battery-powered radio, written updates, etc.), and developing a telephone tree for after-hours communication.
-Establishing and maintaining school and classroom first-aid kits, coordinating access to and distribution of supplies during an incident and monitoring inventory of supplies and equipment.
-Documenting all activities.
-5 5.
-Finance/Administration Section including services and reco When activated, the Finance/Administration Section oversees all financial activities g purchasing necessary materials, tracking incident costs, arranging contracts for , timekeeping for emergency responders, submitting documentation for reimbursement overing school records following an incident.
-Additional duties may include: Assuming responsibility for overall documentation and recordkeeping activities; when cossible, photographing or videotaping damage to property.
+When activated, the Planning Section is responsible for collecting, evaluating and disseminating information needed to measure the size, scope and seriousness of an incident and planning appropriate incident management activities.
+Duties may include:

+- Assisting the Incident Commander in the collection and evaluation of information about an incident as it develops, assisting with ongoing planning efforts and maintaining the incident time log. - Documenting all activities.

+4. Logistics Section

+When activated, the Logistics Section supports incident management operations by securing and providing needed personnel, equipment, facilities, resources and services required for incident resolution; coordinating personnel; assembling and deploying volunteer teams; and facilitating communication among incident responders.
+This function may involve a major role in an extended incident.
+Additional responsibilities include:

+- Establishing and overseeing communications center and activities during an incident (two-way radio, battery-powered radio, written updates, etc.), and developing a telephone tree for after-hours communication. - Establishing and maintaining school and classroom first-aid kits, coordinating access to and distribution of supplies during an incident and monitoring inventory of supplies and equipment. - Documenting all activities.

+5. Finance/Administration Section

+When activated, the Finance/Administration Section oversees all financial activities including purchasing necessary materials, tracking incident costs, arranging contracts for services, timekeeping for emergency responders, submitting documentation for reimbursement and recovering school records following an incident.
+Additional duties may include:

+- Assuming responsibility for overall documentation and recordkeeping activities; when possible, photographing or videotaping damage to property. - Developing a system to monitor and track expenses and financial losses and secure all records.